ansible/ansible/rst/index.rst

 He created other popular DevOps programs such as Cobbler, the popular Linux install server.
 Cobbler is used to deploy mission critical systems all over the planet, in industries ranging from massively multiplayer gaming, core internet infrastructure, finance, chip design, and more.
-Michael also helped co-author of Func, which is used to orchestrate systems in lots of diverse places.
-He's worked on systems software for IBM, Motorola, Red Hat's Emerging Technologies Group, and rPath.
+Michael also helped co-author of Func, a precursor to Ansible, which is used to orchestrate systems in lots of diverse places.
+He's worked on systems software for IBM, Motorola, Red Hat's Emerging Technologies Group, Puppet Labs, and rPath.